arvigeus/AZ-204/Learning Path/Event Hub.md

 #### Authorize access with Microsoft Identity Platform

-A key advantage of using Azure AD with Event Hubs is that your credentials no longer need to be stored in your code.
+A key advantage of using Microsoft Entra ID with Event Hubs is that your credentials no longer need to be stored in your code.
 Instead, you can request an OAuth 2.0 access token from Microsoft identity platform.
-Azure AD authenticates the security principal (a user, a group, or service principal) running the application.
-If authentication succeeds, Azure AD returns the access token to the application, and the application can then use the access token to authorize requests to Azure Event Hubs.
+Microsoft Entra authenticates the security principal (a user, a group, or service principal) running the application.
+If authentication succeeds, Microsoft Entra ID returns the access token to the application, and the application can then use the access token to authorize requests to Azure Event Hubs.

 #### Authorize access to Event Hubs publishers with shared access signatures